Ale-JRD/Trads/content/post/index-T1.md

 Lili spoke.

-[These Sacraments… They seem smarter than when we were commanding them.
-They’ve probably gained more abilities.]
+「These Sacraments… They seem smarter than when we were commanding them.
+They’ve probably gained more abilities.」

 “They were once limited to simpler orders.”, she added.

 At that moment,

-[PREPARE FOR ATTAAAAAACK—!]
+「PREPARE FOR ATTAAAAAACK—!」

 The command was given, and the war horn sounded.